 Russians drive back Austro-German Army in Poland.

 Not much to do at work.
-Mr Atkins read from a letter from Mr Lawson asking that he should arrange for some of us to join the army.
+Mr Aitken read from a letter from Mr Lawson asking that he should <arrange> for some of us to join the army1.
 I explained my position to Mr Scott.
-A lot of spirit† and excitement about it.
+A lot of stir and excitement about it.
 Finished soon.
-Went to the King’s Theatre at night with Joe to see Hamlet played by Mr Alexander Morton Byng.
+Went to the King’s Theatre at night with Joe to see Hamlet played by Mr Alexander Morton’s company.
 We were in the gallery.
 It was very good.
 Didn’t get out until late.